jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.showScaleIntervals(title, intervals)`
     Configures the Scale to show interval labels along its length.
     ![Scale](img/4_scale.png)

+* `.showScaleIncrement(title, increment)`
+    Configures how much the scale jumps, when the trough is clicked.
+    Defaults to 10.

 * `.showScaleValue(title, show=True)`
     Configures the Scale to show the currently selected value.